tdubose/emotional-labor-assessment/README.md

 * When planning an event, do I take into account different peoples' preferences for food, beverages, music, etc., so that no one feels excluded?
 * Do I actually have everything prepared in advance for an event I'm hosting, or at least clearly and fairly delegated?
 * If there is an imbalance of emotional or physical labor occurring, am I willing to risk social awkwardness to improve the lot of those negatively affected?

+# Intersections

+You may have read this list and thought "some of the things on this list are hard or impossible for me to do" due to class background, economic instability, disability, mental illness, neuroatypicality and many other oppressions.
+However, here are some questions to think about if you are a man and you have this reaction:

+* Do I need to perform similar amounts of emotional labor to a woman _who shares my class background, economic instability or other oppressions_?
+* When I am unable to perform some of the emotional labor needed in my life, am I punished nearly as much as a woman who shares my class background, economic instability or other oppressions?
+* When I am unable to perform some of the emotional labor needed in my life, am I taught to punish myself nearly as much as a woman who shares my class background, economic instability or other oppressions?
+* Do people give women who share my class background, economic instability or other oppressions the same assistance I get with emotional labor?